John Dibbs: Captain Dibbs' ships

 Rowan Hackman in "Ships of the East India Company" lists a LADY BLACKWOOD, 263 tons burden, built at Calcutta in 1821 for Cockerill & Co.
 She was licensed by the HEIC under the system which existed after the Company lost its monopoly of trade to India in 1813.

 The first master was Captain Hall (of Blackheath, Kent), and on the first voyage was jury rigged (after being dismasted in a typhoon) from Philippine Islands to Sandwich Islands (Hawaii) to coast of northern California where the Russian American Fur Company had a station and made sufficient repairs for her to proceed to Mexico.

 That's a journey of 6,000/10,000 miles without masts or rigging.

 In August 1822, the Lady Blackwood (Capt Russell) arrived from Mexico and Singapore.
 The Lady Blackwood was acquired by Campbell and Co. in 1827, and Capt Dibbs departed Sydney for Calcutta, 29 September 1827 to take command from a Captain Lamb.

+Captain Dibbs made two successful whaling voyages in command of the vessl between 1830 and 1833.

-The Lady Blackwood was sold in 1849 to San Francisco interests, sold again by the US Marshal in 1858 for $1700, and wrecked off the coast of British Columbia about 1872.
-The ship's bell was recovered a few years later and is now in a Church in Comox BC.
+The Lady Blackwood was sold in 1849 to San Francisco interests, sold again by the US Marshal in 1858 for $1700, and wrecked off the coast of British Columbia around 1872.
+The ship's bell was recovered a few years later by Reverend Jules Xavier Willemar and his parishioners, and to this day is the church bell at St. Andrew's Anglican Church in Courtenay, BC.